opcode-eu-org-website/opcode-main/README.md

 ### Package dependencies

-To compile the tex toolkit, several packages are necesary (on Debian Buster)
+To compile the tex toolkit, several packages are necessary (on Debian Buster)

     texlive-latex-base
     texlive-latex-extra